6 Things We Can Do To Save A Water-Damaged iPhone

 What Not to Do?

-Most iPhones offer certain level of water resistance, but it doesn’t mean an iPhone dropped in swimming pool or a bucket full of water is immune to any damage.
-Moreover, not every repair step will help you fix water-damaged iPhone; and some can complicate things further.
-Before, we start on potential steps to save your water-damaged iPhone, let’s first look at some absolute things that worsen the cause and should be avoided at all costs.
+Most iPhones offer a certain level of water resistance, but it doesn’t mean an iPhone dropped in a swimming pool or a bucket full of water is immune to any damage.
+Moreover, not every repair step will help you fix a water-damaged iPhone, and some can complicate things further.
+Before we start on potential steps to save your water-damaged iPhone, let’s first look at some absolute things that worsen the cause and should be avoided at all costs.

-Your iPhone will turn off automatically after being dropped in water.
-However, you should manually turn it off if it doesn’t turn off.
-Turn your phone on only if you are sure water or moisture content from the exterior and interior is completely dry.
-Turning on the water-damaged iPhone might cause water to reach inside the device, causing it to malfunction.
+Your iPhone should automatically power off when submerged.
+If it does not, power it off manually without delay.
+Pressing buttons forces water deeper into the device's internal circuits.
+Turn your phone ON only if you are sure water or moisture content from the exterior and interior is completely dry.
+Turning ON the water-damaged iPhone might cause water to reach inside the device, causing it to malfunction.

-2. Plug it in or Use the Charging Port in Any Way
+2. Do NOT Plug it in or Use the Charging Port in Any Way

 Steps You Can Take to Potentially Save Your Water-Damaged iPhone